Rene Carpenter: Personal life

 She first met Scott Carpenter when she was working as an 'usherette' at the Boulder Theater, where her husband-to-be was also an usher.
 They married in Boulder, Colorado, St. John's Episcopal Church, September 9, 1948.
-In November 1949, their first child, Marc Scott, was born in Boulder; thirteen months later, at Pensacola Naval Air Station, Florida, Rene and Scott welcomed a second son, Timothy.
-"Timmy" died at age six months, in San Diego, where her husband was preparing for his tour of duty in the Korean conflict (1951–1954).
+In November 1949, their first child, Marc Scott, was born in Boulder; thirteen months later, at Pensacola Naval Air Station, Florida, they welcomed a second son, Timothy.
+"Timmy" died at age six months, in San Diego, where Scott Carpenter was preparing for his tour of duty in the Korean conflict (1951–1954).
 The couple had three more children.

 Scott Carpenter resigned from NASA in August 1967 and moved with Rene and their children to Bethesda, Md., where the U.S. Navy's Deep Sea Submergence Project (SEALAB) was headquartered.
-Rene continued writing her column until she and Scott separated in 1969, the year Scott Carpenter resigned his U.S. Navy commission; the couple divorced in 1972.
+Rene continued writing her column until she and Scott separated in 1969, the same year Scott Carpenter resigned his U.S. Navy commission.
+The couple divorced in 1972.
 She married Lester H. Shor, a builder and real estate developer, in 1977.
 She continued to use her professional name, Rene Carpenter.

 Rene Carpenter died of congestive heart failure on July 24, 2020, in a Denver hospital.
 She was 92.
-Of the fourteen men and women of Project Mercury, Rene was the last surviving member; Annie Glenn had died two months earlier, on May 19, 2020.
+Of the fourteen men and women of Project Mercury, Rene was the last surviving member; Annie Glenn had died two months earlier, on May 19, 2020 at age 100.